vibhuagrawal14/blog/_posts/2021-08-04-geospatial-nearest-neighbor-search.md

 1. finding $$k$$ nearest neighbors (kNN) of a given point, and
 2. finding all neighbors in radius $$r$$ around a given point

+&nbsp;

-<h4 style="margin-block-end:0.33em"> The brute-force method </h4>
+<h3 style="margin-block-end:0.33em"> The brute-force method </h3>
-The most obvious way to perform queries of these types over $$D$$-dimensional data is the brute force approach.
+The most obvious way to perform queries of these types is the brute force approach.
 For any given point, we simply iterate over all other points in our dataset and compute each point's distance from the given query point.
-Under the standard assumption that the query point may not be present in the dataset, the brute-force approach has $$O(D.N)$$ time complexity.
+Under the standard assumption that the query point may not be present in the dataset, the brute-force approach has $$O(D.N)$$ (where D is the dimensionality of the data, which in our case is 2) time complexity.
 Iterating over all data points for a query is very computationally expensive, especially if the size of the data is large.
 To speed up the query mechanism, we now look into preprocessing algorithms that can take advantage of its inherent structure.

 <!-- To find $$k$$ nearest neighbors, we can either sort all points based on their distance from the given point ($$O(N\log(N))$$ time complexity) and take the select the first $$k$$ points, or we can use an algorithm like [quickselect](https://en.wikipedia.org/wiki/Quickselect) to select $$k$$ smallest elements ($$O(N)$$ average time complexity, $$O(N^2)$$ worst-case time complexity).
 If we have to perform multiple queries, it is more efficient to precompute the distances between every two points at the cost of extra space ($$O(N^2)$$ space and time complexity) and sort the list of points for each point based on the distance.
 This enables look-up during runtime at $$O(\log(N))$$ time complexity.   -->

+&nbsp;

-<h4 style="margin-block-end:0.33em">The (problematic) k-d Tree </h4>
+<h3 style="margin-block-end:0.33em">The (problematic) k-d Tree </h3>
 A standard approach to optimize the brute-force approach is to use a specialized tree data structure called a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree).
 A k-d tree, or a k-dimensional tree, is a binary tree which recursively splits the space into two by building [hyperplanes](https://en.wikipedia.org/wiki/Hyperplane).
 A hyperplane is defined as a subspace whose dimension is one less than the dimension of its ambient space (a hyperplane in 2D is a 1D line, a hyperplane in 3D is a 2D place, etc.).
 Each node is associated with an axes and represents a hyperplane that splits the subtree's search space perpendicular to its associated axis.
 All points on one side of this hyperplane form the left subtree, and all points on the other side form the right subtree.
 All nodes at the same level in a k-d tree are associated with the same axes.

 The splitting planes are cycled through as we move down the levels of the tree.
-For example, in a 2-dimensional space, we would alternate between splitting perpendicular to the x-axis and to the y-axis at each level (Video 1)[^2].
+For example, in a 2-dimensional space, we would alternate between splitting perpendicular to the x-axis and to the y-axis at each level (Video 1)[^4].
 In a 3-dimensional space, the root would be split perpendicular to the x-y and x-z planes, the children would be split perpendicular to the x-y and y-z planes, the grandchildren perpendicular to the x-z and y-z planes, the great-grandchildren again perpendiculat to the x-y and x-z planes, and so on.

 <video id="KDTree" width="100%" frameborder="0" controls>
 <source src="{{site.baseurl}}/assets/videos/KDTreeExampleVideo.mp4" type="video/mp4"/>